jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

 ### "Notifications" Preference Pane

 You may want to switch certain app alert styles from "Banners" (which could go away unnoticed if you step away from your computer for a moment) to "Alerts" (which stay until you clear them).
+Note that an app probably won't appear in the app list here until you've launched it for the first time.
+(And maybe not until after the app shows you its first notification.)

-Examples include:
+Examples of apps to consider switching to "Alerts" include:

 * Messages
 * Slack